fathom-playground/playground/README.md

 <!-- markdown-toc end -->

 ## Motivation and Vision
 Today's learning institutions are floundering.
-They are designed for a different age and divide up ideas and people in to arbitrary silos, creating barriers against collaboration in the pursuit of knowledge.
+They divide ideas and people into arbitrary silos, creating barriers against collaboration in the pursuit of knowledge.

-With the information and consensus systems available today there is the possibility for radically new learning systems.
+With the tools and systems available today there is the possibility for radically new learning systems.

 **This is a community to explore this future**

 The focus is on decentralized systems.
-They are driving a revolution in our digital infrastructure and provide powerful tools for us to leverage.
+They are driving a revolution in digital infrastructure and provide powerful tools.

-We're creating a space where individual goals and actions can combine into powerful social systems, focused on enabling _learning_, the creation of knowledge, above all.
+We're creating a space where individual goals and actions can flourish and combine into powerful social systems focused on empowering _learning_ above all.

 ----------